-Water plots by hand with buckets or watering cans.
+Water plots by hand with watering cans.
 (Designated people may be given special permission to use the hose to water communal areas.)

 Conserve water by filling tubs as needed, turning off the hoses/hydrants when tubs are full, and mulching plots.
 Notify the garden committee of water leaks at email@example.com